If your child attends well to picture books at age four, maybe it’s time for short chapter books. Occasional pictures help ease the transition.

 Recommended Early Chapter Books

 Magic Tree House by Mary Pope Osborne – Books #1 through 28 are shorter than Magic Tree House Merlin Mission Books #29 through 44.
-Reading these books in order is fun, or have your child select favorite topics.
+Reading these books in order is fun, or have your child select their favorite topics.

 Judy Blume – These three chapter books can be read in one sitting each (and easily re-read):